JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/comparisons/physics/physical_constants.md

 | WienFrequencyDisplacementLawConstant  | b′    | 5.878925757646825e10   | Hz K^-1        |
 | WienWavelengthDisplacementLawConstant | b     | 0.0028977719551851727  | K m            |

 [PhysicalConstants.jl](https://juliaphysics.github.io/PhysicalConstants.jl) was started in 2018 by [giordano](https://github.com/giordano).
-He is still the main contributor with a few commits by 6 other developers (2025-07-15).
+He is still the main contributor with a few commits by 6 other developers[^1].

 ### PeriodicTable.jl
 {{badge PeriodicTable}}